ecca-lukendo/crisp-dm-process/README.md

 #### Content

-1° data : repository with our dataset
+1° data : repository with our dataset<br/>
-2° data-and-business-understanding.ipynb : notebook used to explore data
+2° data-and-business-understanding.ipynb : notebook used to explore data<br/>
-3° prepare-date.ipynb : notebook showing how to import and prepare data for 4° model-data-and-results.ipynb: notebook explainig the model we used in this project and the results 5° LICENSE
+3° prepare-date.ipynb : notebook showing how to import and prepare data<br/>
+4° model-data-and-results.ipynb: notebook explainig the model we used in this project and the results<br/>
+5° LICENSE<br/>
-6° README.md
+6° README.md<br/>

 ### Workspace